Airwork Services: Military training in the UK

-Throughout the 1960s Airwork continued elementary and University Air Squadron flying training including training pilots of the Army Air Corps at Middle Wallop in DHC Chipmunks and Hiller UH-12s.
+Throughout the 1960s Airwork continued elementary and University Air Squadron flying training including training pilots of the Army Air Corps at AAC Middle Wallop in DHC Chipmunks and Hiller UH-12s.
 Airwork was also responsible for overhauling these aircraft.
 It also provided a complete flying grading service for the Royal Navy's Britannia Flight at Roborough, near Plymouth – something that under its present guise it continues to do today.
 The 1970s saw the introduction of the Bulldog, which gradually replaced the popular Chipmunk.
 The Baron training aircraft of the College of Air Training arrived at Hurn in February 1971 and Airwork assumed responsibility for their maintenance.
 At the end of 1978 Scottish Aviation Bulldogs of the Southampton University Air Squadron and DHC Chipmunks of No. 2 AEF relocated to Hurn and Airwork became responsible for their storage and maintenance.
 The Bulldogs were used for training by potential RAF pilots whilst the Chipmunks were used by local Air Cadets.

 In November 1972, the Fleet Requirements Unit was relocated from Hurn to RNAS Yeovilton and amalgamated with the Air Direction Training Unit to form the Fleet Requirements & Air Direction Training Unit (FRADTU).
 The word 'Training' was later dropped from the Unit's name to form the more familiar FRADU.
 The new Unit continued to use the Hunters, Canberras and, in the early days, Sea Vixens that had previously been used by the FRU and ADTU.
 In 1983, the FRADU contract was put out to competitive tender and was subsequently awarded to FR Aviation.

 Airwork quickly put this setback behind it and in 1984 was awarded a contract for the operation of No. 1 Flying Training School RAF Linton-on-Ouse.
 It was then equipped with the Bulldog and Jet Provost.
 The Jet Provost was in turn replaced by the Shorts Tucano in 1989.
 The company also managed to regain an element of the FRADU business, when in 1988 it obtained a contract to overhaul FRADU Hunters at Hurn.

 Whilst Airwork's airline activities had merged into the B&C-controlled BUA group as long ago as 1960, it was only in January 1980 that the company's remaining operations reverted to the original name of Airwork Ltd. At this time, Airwork also supplied air traffic control services at Exeter Airport and operated Unst and Scatsta airfields in Shetland.
 Airwork Services Training also continued to thrive at Perth Airport in Scotland.
 In 1991, the Britavia (formerly Aviation Traders) design office moved from Southend to the Airwork offices at Hurn once they were rebuilt following a serious fire in August of that year.